-USB communications: use the EC100 USB cable to connect a PC to the base of the EC100 enclosure.
+- USB communications: use the EC100 USB cable to connect a PC to the base of the EC100 enclosure. - RS-485 communications: use cable CABLE3TP-L for lengths less than 500 ft.
+The connector on the EC100 panel labelled RS-485 displays which terminals are for receiving and transmitting. - Analogue output: use cable CABLE4CBL-L or CABLE2TP-L. Again, the customer specifies the length of this cable at time of order.
+The connector labelled Analogue Outputs on the EC100 panel indicates where each wire should be connected (CO2, H2O, and two ground connections).

-- RS-485 communications: use cable CABLE3TP-L for lengths less than 500 ft.
-The connector on the EC100 panel labeled RS-485 displays which terminals are for receiving and transmitting. - Analog output: use cable CABLE4CBL-L or CABLE2TP-L, with cable lengths having been specified at the time of order.
-The connector labeled Analog Outputs on the EC100 panel indicates where each wire should be connected (CO2, H2O, and two ground connections). - 7.
-Wire power and ground (power reference) cable CABLEPCBL-L to the EC100.
-Feed the cable through one of the cable port openings in the base of the EC100 enclosure, and attach the ends into the green EC100 power connector.
-Plug the connector into the socket power connector on the EC100 panel.
-Ensure that the power and ground ends are going to the appropriate terminals labeled 12V and ground, respectively. - 8.
-Connect the power cable to a power source.
-The power and ground ends may be wired to the 12V and G ports, respectively, of a Campbell Scientific data logger or to another 12 VDC source. - 9.
+- 7. Wire power and ground (power reference) cable CABLEPCBL-L to the EC100.
+Feed the cable through one of the cable port openings in the base of the EC100 enclosure and attach the ends into the green EC100 power connector.
+Plug the connector into the female power connector on the EC100 panel.
+Ensure that the power and ground ends are going to the appropriate terminals labelled 12V and ground, respectively. - Connect the power cable to a power source.
+The power and ground ends may be wired to the 12V and G ports, respectively, of a Campbell Scientific datalogger or to another 12 Vdc source. - 9.
 Once power is applied to the EC100, three status LEDs on the EC100 panel will illuminate.
-The power LED is green, and the sonic and gas LEDs are orange until the unit has warmed up and is ready to make measurements, at which time these also become green.
+The power LED is green and the sonic and gas LEDs are orange until the unit has warmed up and is ready to make measurements at which time the LEDs become green.
 If, after several minutes, the LEDs turn red, a diagnostic flag has been detected.
 Check the individual diagnostic bits to determine the specific fault.
-Diagnostics may be monitored using the Status Window of ECMon, the user interface software included with the IRGASON (see Settings (p.
-22)), or with a data logger (see Data collection and data processing (p.
-44)).
-The diagnostics may reveal that the unit needs service such as cleaning the optical windows on the gas analyzer, clearing the sonic transducers of ice or debris, etc. (see Maintenance (p.
-33)).
+Diagnostics may be monitored using the Status Window of ECMon, the user interface software included with the IRGASON (see Section 7, Settings (p.
+16)), or with a datalogger (see Section 10, Data Collection and Data Processing (p.
+35)).
+The diagnostics may reveal that the unit needs service such as cleaning the optical windows on the gas analyzer, clearing the sonic transducers of ice or debris, etc. (see Section 9, Maintenance (p.
+26)).